 The cost of operating a seaplane and our small capacity means we will always be more expensive than the ferry service.
 But factor in that we do not add sales tax to our prices plus free parking at Key West Airport and the price gets a lot closer.
-Add to that spectacular low altitude sightseeing each way and no seasickness: And who wants to spend over 5 hours of their vacation just getting to and from the destination?
+Add to that spectacular low altitude sightseeing each way and no seasickness.
 There really is no comparison.

 The Dry Tortugas islands are so small there is not enough land mass for the heating of the day to generate afternoon thunderstorms, so while Key West gets its fair share of beautiful weather, the Dry Tortugas generally get fewer storms

 Air over a body of water is very stable.
 Even on a windy day, there is little or no turbulence on our flights.

 Scuba divers; our aircraft are non-pressurized and fly so low (500feet), there is no need to worry about dive-time to flight-time.
 It is OK to dive in Key West in the morning and fly with us in the afternoon (we cannot carry dive tanks).

 Wear polarized sunglasses on our flights.
 They cut out glare off the water, making it easier to spot marine life.

 You are welcome to bring along beer and wine.
 It is illegal to drink alcohol in a Florida State Park but it is legal in a National Park (no open containers on the aircraft).